hannahmanuela/global-weight-sched-pthread/pthread-sim/strict-weight/README.md

-Global-heap is a design to implement cgroups with global weights.
+Global-heap is a scheduler that schedule processes in accordance to global weight of the cgroup that a process belongs to.
 The cgroup documentation specifies that each group should get CPU time proportional to its weight as a share of the sum of weights of runnable groups.